-Whether you moved temporarily for university or long term for a job.
-After the initial excitement of exploring and getting to know a new place has worn off you can be left with the unnerving reality that you have to “start again”.
+Whether you moved temporarily for university or long term for a job, after the initial excitement of exploring and getting to know a new place has worn off you, only to be left with the unnerving reality that you have to “start again”.

-Homesickness can manifest itself in different ways.
-Some people isolate themselves and try to curb their loneliness with tv programmes or podcasts.
-Others spend all their time communication with family and friends back home.
+Homesickness can manifest itself in different ways, some people isolate themselves and try to curb their loneliness with TV programmes or podcasts.
+Others may spend all their time communicating with family and friends back home.

 What is homesickness?

-“Homesickness is the distress and functional impairment caused by an actual or anticipated separation from home and attachment objects… It is characterized by acute longing and preoccupying thoughts of home.”
+Homesickness is defined as the distress and functional impairment caused by an actual or anticipated separation from home and attachment objects.
+It is characterized by acute longing and preoccupying thoughts of home.”

-Who gets it?
+Who gets homesick?

-For example, children are more likely to experience social or behavior problems; adolescents in an academic setting more likely experience absentmindedness, nontraumatic ailments, low self-esteem or obsessive thoughts or behaviors.
-Adults may experience depression or anxiety symptoms, have difficulty focusing or concentrating, or withdraw socially.
+For example, children are more likely to experience social or behavioural problems when homesick.
+Adolescents in an academic setting are more likely to experience absentmindedness, nontraumatic ailments, low self-esteem or obsessive thoughts or behaviours.

-What can you do to prevent homesickness?
+What can you do to prevent being homesick?

 Initiate social contact with others before arrival

-There are plenty of Facebook groups, for example, that enable this to happen.
-For example, as an American I only recently joined Americans in the Netherlands but there are plenty of posts from people who are planning to move here in the near future.
+As an American, I only recently joined Americans in the Netherlands where there are plenty of posts from people who are planning to move to the Netherlands in the near future.

 Make friends with a mixture of homeland friends and host-country friends

-Having predominantly homeland friends can get in the way of acculturation and intensify feelings of homesickness.
+Limiting yourself to predominantly homeland friends can get in the way of acculturation and intensify feelings of homesickness.

-Make or keep healthy lifestyle choices
+Maintain healthy lifestyle choices

-Take for example how, among university students, the increased exposure to unhealthy behaviors may develop into maladaptive coping behaviors, e.g. binge drinking or drug use.
-Healthy behaviors can go a long way in support of mental and physical health.
+Take for example how, among university students, the increased exposure to unhealthy behaviours may develop into maladaptive coping behaviours such as binge drinking or drug use.
+Healthy behaviours can go a long way in support of mental and physical health.

 Develop your sense of self-compassion

-What can you do to treat homesickness?
+How can you treat your homesickness?

 Find ways to reduce acculturation stress

-This can mean getting more information about your new environment, finding community groups sharing your interests, and potentially finding community groups that celebrate your homeland traditions.
+This can mean getting more information about your new environment, finding community groups that share your interests, and potentially finding community groups that celebrate your homeland traditions.

 Recognise when to ask for help

-Feature image: Free-Photos/Pixabay
+Feature image: Daria Nepriakhina/Unsplash